-Museums and galleries
+Money-saving museums and galleries

-There are also a couple of city passes which include discounts on museum entry as well as other attractions and public transport.
-The Museums Pass lasts three days and gives entry to the permanent collections at 34 museums and exhibitions, including those on Museum Island, for €29 (or €14.50 for students).
-Or there’s the more general Berlin Pass which gives you free entry to 60 museums, attractions and tours, as well as a hop on hop off bus tour.
-A 3-day pass costs €119 (€145 with travel), with discounts for children under 15s.
+There are also a couple of city passes which give you discounts on museum entry as well as other attractions and public transport.
+The Museum Pass lasts three days and gives entry to over 30 museums and exhibitions, including those on Museum Island, for €29 (€14.50 for students).
+Or there’s the general Berlin Pass which gives you free entry to 50 museums and attractions, as well as a hop-on-hop-off bus tour.
+A 3-day pass costs €124 (€92 for children under 15).

 Top city views

-The tallest city centre viewpoint is the Fernsehturm or TV Tower, but it’s also one of the priciest – a ‘fast view’ ticket with a timed slot costs €17.50 for adults or €10 for children aged 4–16.
-There are cheaper €13 tickets available where you might have to queue.
-Cheaper options where you can get great city view which includes the TV Tower are the Panoramapunkt Tower for €6.50 (€9 to skip the queue), the Victory Tower in the Tiergarten for €3 or the viewing platform on the Park Inn Alexanderplatz terrace for €3.
+The city’s tallest viewpoint is the Fernsehturm or TV Tower, but it’s also one of the priciest.
+A fast view ticket with timed slot costs €22.50 for adults or €13 for children aged 4–14.
+But there are cheaper €17.50 (€9.50 for children and 20% student discount) tickets available where you might have to queue.
+Cheaper options where you can get great city views which include the TV Tower are the Panoramapunkt Tower for €7.50 (€11.50 to skip the queue), the Victory Tower in the Tiergarten for €3 or the Park Inn Alexanderplatz’s viewing platform for €3.

-On Thursday evenings the Markt Halle Neun holds a Street Food Thursdays from 5pm–10pm with food from around the world.
+On Thursday evenings the Markt Halle Neun holds a Street Food Thursdays from 5pm–10pm featuring food from around the world.
 There are also street food stalls at the Sunday Flea Market in Mauerpark, Berlin’s largest open air market, with karaoke to entertain you as you eat.
-Or if you’re self catering there are supermarkets across the city – the main chains are Aldi, Lidl and Netto, but you’ll also find plenty of small organic supermarkets.
+Or if you’re self catering then there are supermarkets across the city – the main chains are Aldi, Lidl and Netto, but you’ll also find plenty of small organic supermarkets.

-For travel within the city, the Berlin Pass gives unlimited free travel on Berlin’s S-Bahn, U-Bahn, buses, trams and ferries.
-Otherwise the city is divided up into three zones – a single ticket for zones AB costs €2.80 (see a map showing the zones).
-If you’re planning on travelling around a lot, you can get a Day Ticket for €7 that’s valid until 3am the next morning, or a Seven-Day Ticket for €30 that’s valid for any seven consecutive days – either cover one adult and up to three accompanying children aged 6–14.
+For travel in the city, the Berlin Pass gives unlimited free travel on Berlin’s S-Bahn, U-Bahn, buses, trams and ferries.
+Otherwise the city’s divided into three zones – a single ticket for zones AB costs €2.90 (see a map of the zones).
+If you’ll be travelling around a lot, you can get a Day Ticket for €8.60 that’s valid until 3am the next morning.
+Or a Seven-Day Ticket for €34 that’s valid for any seven consecutive days – both cover one adult and up to three children aged 6–14.